Gynaecological Urgent Suspected Cancer Clinic

 What will happen at the clinic?

-When you arrive at the clinic you will see the receptionist who will book you in or use the electronic kiosk to confirm your arrival.
+When you arrive at the clinic you will see the clerk who will book you in or use the digital kiosk to confirm your arrival.
 After taking a seat in the waiting area, you will then be called through to a Clinical Support Worker who will record your height, weight and body mass index.

 A pelvic scan may be required before your appointment.
 You will be directed to a scanning room to have this performed.
 This may be in the Women and Children's Building or over in the main hospital.

 Afterwards, you will see the doctor or the specialist nurse who will ask you a number of questions about your symptoms and past medical history.
-This may have already been completed via a telephone consultation and so may not be required on the day.
+This may have already been completed via a phone call and so may not be required on the day.

-Next, the practitioner will ask for your consent to proceed with an examination and take biopsies if necessary.
+Next, the specialist will ask for your consent to start with an exam and take biopsies if needed.

-There will be a female chaperone present; she is there to support you and assist the practitioner.
+There will be a female chaperone present; she is there to support you and help the specialist.

 Should I still come to the clinic if I have my period?

-Yes, please do attend so that we can do an initial assessment of your symptoms.
+Yes, please do attend so that we can ask about your symptoms.
 You may need to come back for some tests, but this will be explained to you.

 What sort of tests and procedures might I have in this clinic?